 Maple Balsamic Pork Tenderloin by Sonia!
 The Healthy Foodie | Recipe on thehealthyfoodie.com

-Cover the skillet lightly with aluminum foil and bake in the oven for 15 minutes.
+Cover skillet lightly with aluminum foil and transfer to preheated oven.
+Roast for 15 minutes.

 Maple Balsamic Pork Tenderloin by Sonia!
 The Healthy Foodie | Recipe on thehealthyfoodie.com